danielrotar/evasion/README.md

 In response to each received game state message, the prey should send the following:

 ```
-[gamenum] [ticknum] [x movement] [y movement]
+[gameNum] [tickNum] [x movement] [y movement]
 ```

-`[gamenum]` and `[ticknum]` should be relayed directly back to the server based on which game state message this action is in response to.
+`[gameNum]` and `[tickNum]` should be relayed directly back to the server based on which game state message this action is in response to.

 The x and y movement specifies the direction in which the prey wishes to travel.
 This should be 1, 0, or -1 for each -- values outside this range will be clamped.
-On ticks in which the prey can't move, these fields will have no effect, but placeholder values should still be sent.
+On ticks in which the prey can't move (`tickNum % 2 == 0`), these fields will have no effect, but placeholder values should still be sent.

 # Other notes

 Note that game ticks occur each 1/60 of a second, and the server will not wait longer than that for a player's command in response to each tick.
-Any outdated commands as identified by `gamenum` and `ticknum` will be discarded (the server console will display a message in this case for debugging purposes, however.)
+Any outdated commands as identified by `gameNum` and `tickNum` will be discarded (the server console will display a message in this case for debugging purposes, however.)

 The current game is over when the server sends the message `hunter` or `prey`, meaning a new game is about to start, or `done`, meaning the session is over and the player should disconnect.